anulachoudhary/customer-lifetime-value/README.md

     - In this step we will read provided input file for all events
     - In future we can read data from file or any other external source

+- Transform:
+    - Confirm all mandatory fields (primary keys) are present.
+    - In future more business validations can be added to this step.
+    - In future false data can also be transformed (e.g. dates, city names, state names, etc)

 - Load:
     - This class will load data into data store.
     - This class will uses SQLAlchemy for pushing data into database.